sleepymalc/VSCode-LaTeX-Inkscape/README.md

 1. [multi-command](https://marketplace.visualstudio.com/items?itemName=ryuta46.multi-command): This is a very powerful extension, which allows you to do a sequence of actions in one shortcut.
 We will use this later on also, and that's the place it shines.

-2. [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker): This is a popular spelling checker out there which meets our needs.
+2. [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker): This is a popular spelling checker out there that meets our needs.

 3. [LTeX](https://marketplace.visualstudio.com/items?itemName=valentjn.VSCode-ltex): If you are bad at grammar like me, you definitely want to install to check some simple grammar mistakes for you.
-Although it's not powerful like [Grammarly](https://www.grammarly.com/), not even comparable, it's still a good reference for you to keep your eyes on some simple mistakes you may overlook.
+Although it's not as powerful as [Grammarly](https://www.grammarly.com/), not even comparable, it's still a good reference for you to keep your eyes on some simple mistakes you may overlook.

    > There is an unofficial API for Grammarly, and the plugin can be found [here](https://marketplace.visualstudio.com/items?itemName=znck.grammarly).
 Though it's quite slow...